 For convenience in locating the geographic position of different places on the Earth’s surface, the surface is covered by an imaginary grid, which is depicted on maps as vertical and horizontal lines.
 The vertical lines, which join the two poles, are called lines of longitude, and the horizontal lines, which are parallel to the equator, are called lines of latitude.

 Determine the Latitude

 The second, and probably the easiest way, is to look it up on an Internet search, and the third is to use a program such as Google Earth, and read it off the screen.

-Making the Calculation
+Distance Between Two Coordinates: Making the Calculation

 Here’s where your math is put to test.
 If both locations are on the same side of the equator, then you must deduct the smaller figure from the larger.
 If they are on opposite sides of the equator, then you must add the two figures together.

 As an example you can use Denver, Colorado, and Albuquerque, New Mexico.
 Looking up Denver will give you 39.74 degrees and Albuquerque will give 35.11 degrees.
 Take the smaller away from the larger to get the difference.

 Converting Latitude Difference to Miles

 Since knowing the number of degrees difference may not mean much to many people, you may want to convert the figure into miles.
-You’ll probably need a calculator for this.
-One degree of latitude is the equivalent of 60 nautical miles.
+You’ll probably need a distance calculator for this.
+The general conversion factor is one degree of latitude is the equivalent of 60 nautical miles.

 For example, taking the second example with Denver and Buenos Aries.
 You'll take the difference in latitude, which is the distance between the two locations, and you multiple it by the conversion factor of 1 degree / 60 nautical miles.
 This looks like this: